 Well-structured writing workshops with diverse texts can help teachers inspire their young writers in the classroom.

-On episode 19 of The Teacher’s Toolkit for Literacy, literacy experts Phil and Sharon Callen talked about the power of writing workshops to help students engage and experiment with their writing.
+On episode 19 of The Teacher’s Toolkit for Literacy, literacy expert Sharon Callen talked about the power of writing workshops to help students engage and experiment with their writing.